clux/kubecon2020/source/slides.md

 }
 ```

+notes:
-should remind you a bit of controller-runtime. heavily inspired (got help).
+- should remind you a bit of controller-runtime. heavily inspired (got help).

 ---
 ### Building Controllers

+- follow controller-runtime / kubebuilder best practices
+- idempotent, error resilient reconcilers
+- use server side apply
+- use finalizers

+notes:
-not rehashing best practices. most advice from kubebuilder / controller-runtime applies. reconcile needs to be idempotent, check state of the world before you redo all the work on a duplicate event. use server side apply. use finalizers to gc.
+- not rehashing best practices. most advice from kubebuilder / controller-runtime applies.
+- reconcile needs to be idempotent, check state of the world before you redo all the work on a duplicate event. use server side apply. use finalizers to gc.

 ---
 ### Examples

-No scaffolding here.
-Choose your own dependencies.
-Web frameworks?
+Web Frameworks?

 - actix
 - warp
 - rocket

-metrics libraries, logging libraries, tracing libraries,
+Metrics libraries, logging libraries, tracing libraries,

 - prometheus
 - tracing (#[instrument] -> spans! (part of tokio))
 - (tracing has log exporters, so just start with tracing, want jaeger anyway)
 - sentry

+notes:
+- No scaffolding here.
+Choose your own dependencies.
+- Frameworks?
+You probably want one, if only to expose metrics.
-ultimately, not going to dictate anything and put it inside an opinionated framework.
+- ultimately, not going to dictate anything and put it inside an opinionated framework.

 link to controller-rs and version-rs.